 Accordingly, almost all the rich who purchase lands, if they are in business, do it because they have greater funds than they can employ in their speculations; or because they wish to place a part beyond the reach of hazard.
-If they are in public stations, or if they do nothing but live at their ease, it is to place their funds in a solid and agreeable manner.
+If they occupy public functions, or if they do nothing but live at their ease, it is to place their funds in a solid and agreeable manner.
 But neither the one nor the other propose to occupy themselves the land which they buy.
 Be it pleasure or business, they always have something which interests them more.
-They hope never to have any further trouble with them, than to rent them to undertakers of culture, as they would rent\ the money which has served to purchase them, and receive the interest, without troubling themselves whether its employment has produced loss or profit to the borrower, who makes use of it.
+They hope never to have any further trouble with them, than to rent them to entrepreneurs of culture, as they would rent\ the money

-\ It will be matter of astonishment to hear me say rent money, as we say rent lands, or a house; but I am more justly surprised, that when they say lend money, they do not also say to lend land-for it,
+\ It will be matter of astonishment to hear me say rent money, as we say rent lands, or a house; but I am more justly surprised, that when they say lend money, they do not also say to lend land-for it is the same thing.
+The truth is, we ought not to say lend but in cases of gratuitous loans.